-An individual approach is developed in conjunction with the specific student taking into account "the psychological, physical, intellectual, social and behavioural characteristics" and it places the student in the centre of the process, taking into account his/her needs and interests in order to foster development of an understanding of home economics and the social interaction process (Freimanis, 2007, 73).
-Special schools (institutions) need to implement special education programs appropriate for the special needs of the students which comply with the demands of the educational institution (Liepina, 2008; Freimanis, 2007), taking into account the following operating principles:
+An individual approach is developed in conjunction with the specific student taking into account "the psychological, physical, intellectual, social and behavioural characteristics" and it places the student in the centre of the process, taking into account his/her needs and interests in order to foster development of an understanding of home economics and the social interaction process.
+Special schools (institutions) need to implement special education programs appropriate for the special needs of the students which comply with the demands of the educational institution (Liepina, 2008), taking into account the following operating principles:

-- educational content which is practically orientated; - a comprehensive review of the student and his/her needs; - interaction between the teacher, year advisor and parents in developing the IEP so that the student can live as independently as possible; - accessing opportunities for work and contributing to life in the community; - development of work-related skills so the student is able to find employment post-school; - creation of a data base which details the student's development and his/her learning and health needs; - preparation of all those involved in supporting the integration of the student into the life of the school (parents, teachers, health workers, other students); - appropriate adaptations to enable students with severe physical disabilities to participate; - co-operation with special education development centres.
+- educational content which is practically orientated; - a comprehensive review of the student and his/her needs; - interaction between the teacher, year advisor and parents in developing the IEP so that the student can live as independently as possible; - accessing opportunities for work and contributing to life in the community; - development of work-related skills so the the student is able to find employment post-school; - creation of a data base which details the student's development and his/her learning and health needs;

+- preparation of all those involved in supporting the integration of the student into the life of the school (parents, teachers, health workers, other students); - appropriate adaptations to enable students with severe physical disabilities to participate; - co-operation with special education development centres.

-All special education settings in Latvia work towards expanding the functions of the setting as is reflected by the enrolment numbers of students with moderate/severe disabilities (Level C) in special schools. "...As students with disabilities find it more difficult to develop work skills and competencies than their normal peers" (Liepina, 2008, 311) it is necessary to provide more opportunities for practice, more repetition.
+All special education settings in Latvia work towards expanding the functions of the setting (Liepina, 2008) as is reflected by the enrolment numbers of students with moderate / severe disabilities (Level C) in special schools. "...As students with disabilities find it more difficult to develop work skills and competencies than their normal peers" (Liepina, 2008, 311) it is necessary to provide more opportunities for practice, more repetition.
 This is compounded language learning difficulties which impact on understanding oral instructions but even more so on the comprehension of written or diagrammatical instructions.
 Problems also arise when generalising skills to other situations (Liepina, 2008; Friend, 2005).
-Rubinstein emphasised that "for the development of all mental processes, help from the teacher is crucial" (Рубинштейн, 1986).
+Rubinstein emphasised that "for the development of all mental processes, help from the teacher is crucial" (Rubinstein, 1986).
 For this reason in C Level classes there is both a teacher and an assistant teacher (not a teacher's aide).

 The first C Level classes were opened in Riga's 5th Primary Boarding School, and in Liepaja's and Daugavpils' special schools.
-They were the first step in integrating students with moderate/severe disabilities (C Level) into special schools.
-In the 1990/91 school year, there were 15 students with moderate/severe disabilities in C Level classes in 2 special schools.
+They were the first step in integrating students with moderate / severe disabilities (C Level) into special schools.
+In the 1990/91 school year, there were 15 students with moderate / severe disabilities in C Level classes in 2 special schools.
 In the 1996/97 school year this had grown to 62 C Level classes in 27 special schools which provided education for 366 students.
-In 2001 this had risen to 703 students, in 2005 to 1125 students and in 2015 to 1557 students (IZM Statistics and Data Analysis Division).
+In 2001 this had risen to 703 students and in 2005 to 1125 students.
+By 2008/09 3476 students with moderate / severe disabilities were attending classes for students in Years 1 to 9.
+Transition to Work classes in 2010/11 had 312 students with moderate / severe disabilities.